India to invest $1.46 trillion to lift virus-hit economy

 Modi said the government has identified 7,000 infrastructure projects to offset the economic impact of the pandemic.

+“Infrastructure will not be created in silos anymore.
+All infrastructure has to be comprehensive, integrated and linked to each other.
+Multi-modal connectivity infrastructure is the way forward,” he said.

-He said that India saw a record 18% jump in foreign direct investment in the past year, a signal that the international companies are looking at the country.
+He said that India saw a record 18% jump in foreign direct investment in the past year, a sign that international companies are looking at the country.

 Modi didn’t refer to China directly, but India is trying to capitalize on its rival's rising production costs and deteriorating ties with the United States and European nations to become a replacement home for large multinationals.

-Referring to border tensions with China in the Ladakh area, he said Indian forces had given a befitting response in the mountainous region where thousands of soldiers from the two countries remain in a tense standoff since May.
+Referring to border tensions with China, he said Indian forces had given a befitting response in the mountainous Ladakh region where thousands of soldiers from the two countries have been in a tense standoff since May.
 India said 20 of its troops died in hand combat with Chinese troops on June 15.

 "Whether it’s terrorism or expansionism, India is fighting the challenges bravely," Modi said in apparent references to threats from neighboring Pakistan and China.